BA (Hons)

 In the first year, students are encouraged to experiment with traditional media, digital practices, and live art in order to identify key areas of personal interest.
 This is alongside receiving a solid grounding in exploring the creative arts as a wider interdisciplinary concern integrated within gaining key academic core competencies.

-The second year aims to guide students in the development of their individual practices and there are also opportunities to collaborate with other students from across the School of Creative Arts within interdisciplinary and off-site projects.
+The second year aims to guide students in the development of their individual practices.
+There are also opportunities to collaborate with other students from across the School of Creative Arts within interdisciplinary and off-site projects.

 In the third year, professional practice modules offer students the ability to refine their individual development and reflective practice, culminating in their final-year degree shows.